Startup company: Market validation

 A key principle of startup is to validate the market need before providing a customer-centric product or service to avoid business ideas with weak demand.
 Market validation can be done in a number of ways, including surveys, cold calling, email responses, word of mouth or through sample research.

 Design thinking

+Design thinking is a human-centered approach to problem-solving that emphasizes empathy, collaboration, and experimentation.
+It is widely used to deeply understand customers' needs, behaviors, and pain points through immersive engagement and iterative feedback.
+By placing users at the center of the innovation process, design thinking seeks to uncover insights that can lead to more effective, relevant, and impactful solutions.

+However, while design thinking—and its complementary methodology, customer development—aim to reduce assumptions and promote evidence-based innovation, they are not immune to cognitive biases.
+In fact, both processes can inadvertently reinforce existing biases at multiple stages.
+For instance, the way problems are framed, the sources of information selected, the questions posed during interviews, and the interpretation of qualitative data can all be influenced by the facilitator’s or team’s preconceived notions.

-Design thinking is used to understand the customers' need in an engaged manner.
-Design thinking and customer development can be biased because they do not remove the risk of bias because the same biases will manifest themselves in the sources of information, the type of information sought, and the interpretation of that information.
-Encouraging people to “consider the opposite” of whatever decision they are about to make tends to reduce biases such as overconfidence, the hindsight bias, and anchoring (Larrick, 2004; Mussweiler, Strack, & Pfeiffer, 2000).
+These biases can subtly shape what is observed and how it is understood, potentially leading to solutions that reflect the designers' perspectives more than the users’.
+As a result, the promise of achieving "customer empathy" can be compromised if critical reflection and bias-checking mechanisms are not embedded throughout the process.
+Therefore, while design thinking is a powerful tool for innovation, its effectiveness depends heavily on the rigor, objectivity, and self-awareness of the individuals applying it.
+Encouraging people to consider the opposite of whatever decision they are about to make tends to reduce biases such as overconfidence, the hindsight bias, and anchoring.

 Decision-making under uncertainty

 In startups, many decisions are made under uncertainty, and hence a key principle for startups is to be agile and flexible.
 Founders can embed options to design startups in flexible manners, so that the startups can change easily in future.

 Uncertainty can vary within-person (I feel more uncertain this year than last year) and between-person (he feels more uncertain than she does).
 A study found that when entrepreneurs feel more uncertain, they identify more opportunities (within-person difference), but entrepreneurs who perceive more uncertainties than others do not identify more opportunities than others do (no between-person difference).